What Are The Best Credit Card Rewards Programs?

 Notes

-Chase Sapphire Credit Card Point Rewards Unlimited points, Bonus: $100 cash or 10,000 points, No annual fee
+Chase Sapphire Credit Card Point Rewards Unlimited points, Bonus: 10,000 points after $500 spent in the first 3 months.
+Redeemable for a $100 reward, No annual fee

-Citi Forward Card Point Rewards Balance transfer card, No annual fee
+Citi Forward Card Point Rewards Rewards card, No annual fee

-Citi Forward Student Point Rewards Balance transfer card, No annual fee
+Citi Forward Student Point Rewards Rewards card, No annual fee

-Citi® mtvU™ Platinum Select® Visa® Card Point Rewards Balance transfer card, No annual fee
+Citi mtvU Platinum Select Visa Card Point Rewards Rewards card, No annual fee (Not available at this time.)

 Citi PremierPass Elite Level Point Rewards Earn points for every purchase, $75 annual fee

-American Express Preferred Rewards Gold Point Rewards Earn points for every purchase, $125 annual fee
+American Express Gold Card Point Rewards Earn points for every purchase, $125 annual fee

 Visa Black Card Point Rewards Exclusive rewards, $495 annual fee

-The Citi ThankYou Points network is a familiar one, which is the program linked to Citibank’s cards: the Citi mtvU Platinum Select Visa card and the Citi Forward Visa card (which is a personal favorite) are also both good balance transfer credit cards with no annual fee.
+The Citi ThankYou Points network is a familiar one, which is the program linked to Citibank’s cards: the Citi mtvU Platinum Select Visa Card for College Students and the Citi Forward Visa card (which is a personal favorite) are good no annual fee credit cards.

 There’s also Capital One with its heavily advertised No Hassle Points Rewards card.
 Using it, you could earn 1 point per $1 spent on regular purchases, and 5 points per $1 spent at gas stations, major grocery stores, and drugstores.
 Your points don’t expire and aren’t capped as long as you have the account, but did they drop the $29 annual fee?
 The rates for this card also jump up significantly after a short 0% APR intro period, so you’ll want to think about this.